 Relive the music of the 1970s here on this page and experience the sounds of that time period.
 Then, if you think you know your stuff, take our test at the bottom of the page.

-Although heavy metal came alive, Punk was introduced and Disco kept a hectic beat in the 70's some of popular music was a bit less extreme.
+Although heavy metal came alive, Punk was introduced, and Disco kept a hectic beat in the '70s, some of the popular music was a bit less extreme.

-Other popular singers were also very successful song writers.
-Carol King had been writing tunes for a number of years but her 70's album "Tapestry" was a megahit.
+Some popular singers were also very successful songwriters.
+Carol King had been writing tunes for a number of years but her '70s album "Tapestry" was a megahit.
 Some of her popular efforts included "It's Too Late" and "You've Got a Friend".
-James Taylor, another singer songwriter actually performed "You've Got a Friend" as well as other popular hits like "Fire and Rain, "Carolina in My Mind", "How Sweet It Is" and "Handyman".
+James Taylor, another singer-songwriter actually performed "You've Got a Friend" as well as other popular hits like "Fire and Rain, "Carolina in My Mind", "How Sweet It Is" and "Handyman".
 Carly Simon (wife of James Taylor for a period of time) had hits like "That's the Way I've Always Heard it Should Be", "You Belong to Me", "You're So Vain", and "Nobody Does It Better".

-Groups like the Commodores also topped the charts with tunes like "You Bring Me Up".
+Groups like the Commodores also topped the charts with songs like "You Bring Me Up".
 Lead singer, Lionel Richie later broke away and had a successful career on his own.
-For the younger crowd there was also the Jackson 5, with Michael of course, with songs such as "I'll Be There" and "Never Can Say Goodbye".
+For the younger crowd, there was also the Jackson 5, featuring Michael of course, with songs such as "I'll Be There" and "Never Can Say Goodbye".
 Donny Osmond, David Cassidy, and Bobby Sherman were also big favorites with the younger crowd.

-Although country music wasn't at it's height of popularity in the 1970s it was still very much present.
-Some of the stars had been around a while but others were just coming into their own.
-Certainly the "outlaw" version of country was emerging and cross over artists were experiencing success on the pop charts as well.
+Although country music wasn't at its height of popularity in the 1970s it was still very much present.
+Some of the stars had been around for a while but others were just coming into their own.
+Certainly, the "outlaw" version of country music was emerging and cross over artists were experiencing success on the pop charts as well.

 The Gatlin Brothers, Kris Kristofferson, Merle Haggard, Mel Tillis, Boxcar Willie, and Hank Williams Jr. were other big names of the time.

 Southern rock also emerged with broad appeal.
-Lynard Skinnard, The Marshall Tucker Band, and The Charlie Daniels Band capitalized on this new wave of popularity.
+Lynard Skinnard, The Marshall Tucker Band, the Allman Brothers Band, and The Charlie Daniels Band capitalized on this new wave of popularity.